carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-simplify-boolean-expr.rst

 =================================

 Looks for boolean expressions involving boolean constants and simplifies them to use the appropriate boolean expression directly.
+Simplifies boolean expressions by application of DeMorgan's Theorem.

 Examples: